DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-2-mentor-materials.md

 To support the ECT in choosing an appropriate routine to focus on use the following questions as prompts:

-- What’s the purpose of this routine?
+- What's the purpose of this routine?
 - Why does this routine matter to you and to your pupils?
 - How will this routine lead to improved learning?